darrinlallen/adflixsocial/README.md

-# AD FLIX is a  chatbot used to data-mine commercials to aid shoppers, it is coming Fall of 2025
+# AD FLIX is a  chatbot used to search for commercials to aid shoppers, it is coming Fall of 2025
 # https://adflixsocial.vercel.app/

 <img src="https://github.com/darrinlallen/adflixsocial/blob/main/src/IMG_0991.svg" width="50%" alt="Project Overview">